What is a hemifacial spasm?

 Signs and symptoms

-The most apparent symptom of a hemifacial spasm is uncontrollable and painless twitching on one side of the face, often pulling it to that side.
+One apparent symptom of a hemifacial spasm may be uncontrollable and painless twitching on one side of the face, often pulling it to that side.
 The symptoms often begin near the eye and become more severe.
 Over time, the face may twitch continuously, involving the cheeks and mouth.
-The facial nerve does not receive pain stimuli, which is why the spasms are not painful.
+The facial nerve does not receive pain stimuli, which is why the spasms are typically not painful.

-A patient with hemifacial spasm may experience other symptoms in addition to facial twitching, including:
+A patient with hemifacial spasm may experience other symptoms in addition to facial twitching, and these may include:

-Some people with hemifacial spasm will have mild symptoms with periods when they are free of symptoms.
+Some people with hemifacial spasm may have mild symptoms with periods when they may be free of symptoms.
 Certain factors can increase the frequency and severity of hemifacial spasms, such as:

 Painful tic convulsif syndrome